 Rather than risk infection, it's better to be safe and ask your server for a new set of utensils.

-In fact, a July 2015 study published in the Journal of Food Safety discovered the presence of staph and E. coli on restaurant menus — which were then transferred to customers' hands — and that these bacteria survived for at least two days.
+In fact, a July 2015 study in the Journal of Food Safety discovered the presence of staph and E. coli on restaurant menus — which were then transferred to customers' hands — and that these bacteria survived for at least two days.
+That's why, to reduce the potential spread of germs like the virus that causes COVID-19, the CDC recommends that restaurants get rid of reusable menus in favor of those that are disposable or digital.

 Condiments like salt and ketchup don't add much to the nutrition value of your meal, and grabbing the shaker or bottle may not be the best idea either.